Scars to Your Beautiful: Canada

-United States of America
+United States

-In the United States of America, the single charted at number 8 on the Billboard Hot 100, alongside charting at number 14 on the Rhythmic Airplay chart and number 9 on the Dance Club Songs chart, and peaking at the top of four Billboard charts in the country, including the Adult Contemporary chart, the Adult Pop Airplay chart, the Dance/Mix Show Airplay chart, and the Pop Airplay chart.
+In the United States, the single charted at number 8 on the Billboard Hot 100, at number 14 on the Rhythmic Airplay chart and number 9 on the Dance Club Songs chart.
+It peaked at the top of four Billboard charts in the country, including the Adult Contemporary chart, the Adult Pop Airplay chart, the Dance/Mix Show Airplay chart and the Pop Airplay chart.
 It would eventually be certified 6× Platinum by the Recording Industry Association of America (RIAA) for equivalent sales of 6,000,000 units in the United States.
 By the end of 2017, the single was positioned at number 30 on the Billboard Hot 100, number 10 on both the Dance/Mix Show Airplay chart and the Mainstream Top 40 chart, and number 4 on both the Adult Contemporary chart and the Adult Top 40 chart.
 By the end of 2018, the single was positioned at number 33 on the Adult Contemporary chart.